-- a) The outcomes of the group and progress the officers are already making on each item, as set out in the report be noted. - b) That a member of the task and finish group attend the Action Climate Teignbridge meetings and report back to the Committee quarterly.
+- a) The outcomes of the group and progress the officers are already making on each item, as set out in the report be noted. - b) That a member of the task and finish group attend the officer group meetings and report back to the Committee quarterly.